BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 *The tower* -- February 2024

 >His eyes and Hers align to keep
->panopic, periodic rhyme at sea
+>panoptic, periodic rhyme at sea
 >and frothy mermen arms outreached
 >for prey who slips away beneath
 >the tower's twin-turn stare.